 - Hard mouthing – This is the opposite of soft mouthing.
 The dog crushes or even eats the game that was shot instead of retrieving the game and taking it to his owner.

-How to Get Started with Hunting Training
+How to Get Started with Training your Weimaraner to Hunt

 Dogs in the wild learn a lot by trial and error.
 We can help our dogs get beyond this step.
 That’s because they also learn by imitation and by repeating something that resulted in praise.